 For whatever reason, it took me a bit to put this all together.
 I chalked up her uncooperative attitude to immaturity, not being ready, or maybe too many changes and transitions (moving, illness, etc.).

 Part of the problem was my own learning bias.
-Parts to whole makes sense to me.
-I still cannot fully wrap my brain around whole to parts.
 I’m sure this is true for many parents.
 So parents and teachers end up chiding the child.
-“Just try harder!” or “How can you not see how those letters go together?” or “If you would just concentrate you could do this!”
+“Just try harder!” or “How can you not see how those letters go together?” or “If you would just concentrate, you could do this!”

-Have you ever said anything like that to your child who hates phonics?
+Have you ever said anything like that to your child who does not enjoy phonics?

 I’ve learned that whole language is not the enemy.
 In fact, it is the answer for some children.
 Caroline has an amazing reading vocabulary and she has picked it up almost exclusively from learning whole words in context.
 How did she learn to read words in early elementary?